ericrommel/python_test_automation_book/topics/07_web_ui_testing/main_web_automation_with_playwright.md

 ##### XPath Locator:
 Uses XPath expressions to navigate the DOM, highly useful for complex structures or when no unique attributes exist.

-The syntax of creating locator depends on of used library and the text framework
+The syntax of creating locator depends on of used library and the Test Framework

 e.g. Selenium library without Test Framework:
 ```python